chainflip-io/chainflip-backend/state-chain/pallets/cf-online/README.md

 # Chainflip Online Module

-A module to manage the liveness of our validators for the ChainFlip State Chain
+A module to manage the liveness of our validators for the Chainflip State Chain

 - [`Config`]
 - [`Call`]